 - Half of the top causes of stock-outs are entirely within the retailers' control: inaccurate demand planning, wrong retail channels mix and a lack of holistic view of the business

-- 50 percent of retailers surveyed cite aging IT systems as their biggest challenge for order fulfilment this Christmas, while only 7 percent automate their entire order fulfilment process
+- 50 percent of retailers surveyed cite aging IT systems as their biggest challenge for order fulfillment this Christmas, while only 7 percent automate their entire order fulfillment process

 - 72 percent of retailers surveyed plan to increase their spending on IT next year – yet only a third are including ERP or demand planning in these investments

 London—12 December, 2012—Research sponsored by NetSuite Inc. (NYSE: N), the industry's leading vendor of cloud-based financials / ERP software suites, today revealed that UK retailers could lose an estimated £147 million of revenue this Christmas due to missed sales opportunities through out-of-stock products, and an additional £1.7 billion to their competitors, as consumers shop elsewhere for their Christmas gifts.
 The research is based on economic models provided by the Centre for Economics and Business Research (CEBR) and primary research with UK retail businesses, and a nationally representative study of 2,000 UK consumers conducted by Vanson Bourne.
 The findings are available for free download as part of NetSuite's latest retail report The Christmas Gamble at www.thechristmasgamble.co.uk.

 The research found that the average retailer is losing 10 percent of its Christmas revenue to out-of-stock situations: